interesthing/ionic-app/README.md

 ionic serve
 ```

-To deploy the application to your phone, you can use Ionic built in tools.
-See [Ionic documentation][ionic_dev] on testing and deploying the app on a phone.
+To deploy the application on your phone, you can use Ionic built in tools.
+See [Ionic documentation][ionic_dev] about testing and deploying the app.
 On Android, deploying the application should be as simple as this command line (given that you have Android Studio installed and configured):

 ```bash
 ionic cordova run android